-Baseline information gathered as part of the assessment of effects described in 5(1)(c) of CEAA 2012, as well as general information about Indigenous populations and sub-populations could inform the assessment of human health.
+Baseline information gathered as part of the assessment of effects described in paragraph 5(1)(c) of CEAA 2012, as well as general information about Indigenous populations and sub-populations could inform the assessment of effects to health.

-- The assessment of impacts to human health will be based on effects of changes to the environment on the health of Indigenous peoples, focusing on effects on health outcomes or risks in consideration of, but not limited to, potential changes in air quality, noise exposure, effects of vibration from blasting, current and future availability of country foods, and water quality (drinking, recreational and cultural uses). - When risks to human health due to changes in one or more of these components are predicted, the proponent is expected to complete a Human Health Risk Assessment (HHRA) examining all exposure pathways for pollutants of concern to adequately characterize potential risks to human health. - The proponent must provide a justification if it determines that an assessment of the potential for contamination of country foods (or other exposure pathways, such as inhalation) is not required or if some contaminants are excluded from the assessment. - Consider effects to mental and social well-being of Indigenous peoples.
-Where adverse health effects are predicted, any incidental effects such as effects on current use of lands and resources for traditional purposes should also be assessed. - Consider and document how effects of changes to the environment could be different for particular sub-populations within an Indigenous group (for example, women, youth, elders, specific families). - This assessment of impacts will assess effects of changes to the environment on Aboriginal peoples' socio-economic conditions, including, but not limited to: - ✓ the use of navigable waters (including any water used for the exercise of Aboriginal rights); - ✓ forestry and logging operations; - ✓ commercial fishing and marine harvesting, hunting, trapping, forestry, ecotourism and gathering activities; - ✓ commercial outfitters; - ✓ recreational use; - ✓ food security; - $\checkmark$ income inequity; - changes at the community level that affect socio-economic conditions for Indigenous peoples as a result of increased population, economic activity, cost of living, among other factors; and - ✓ non-commercial / trade economy.
+• The assessment of impacts on health will be based on effects of changes to the environment on the health of Indigenous peoples, focusing on effects on health outcomes or risks in consideration of, but not limited to, potential changes in air quality, noise exposure and effects of vibration from blasting, current and future availability of country foods, and water quality (drinking, recreational and cultural uses).

+- When risks to human health due to changes in one or more of these components are predicted, the proponent is expected to complete a Human Health Risk Assessment examining all exposure pathways for pollutants of concern to adequately characterize potential risks to human health. - The proponent must provide a justification if it determines that an assessment of the potential for contamination of country foods (or other exposure pathways, such as inhalation) is not required or if some contaminants are excluded from the assessment. - Consider effects to mental and social well-being of Indigenous peoples.
+Where adverse health effects are predicted, any incidental effects such as effects on current use of lands and resources for traditional purposes should also be assessed. - Consider and document how effects of changes to the environment could be different for particular sub-populations within an Indigenous group (for example, women, youth, elders, families). - This assessment of impacts on human health will assess effects of changes to the environment on Indigenous peoples' socio-economic conditions, including, but not limited to: - the use of navigable waters (including any water used for the exercise of Aboriginal or Treaty rights and related interests); - forestry and logging operations; - o commercial fishing, hunting, trapping, and gathering activities; - commercial outfitters; - recreational use; - food security; - income inequity; - changes at the community level that affect socio-economic conditions for Indigenous peoples due to increased population, economic activity, cost of living, among other factors; and - o non-commercial / trade economy.